GabiUp2/BookClub_local_poc/README.md

   - [x] Send function times of execution as metrics to Prometheus
   - [x] Optional: send tests execution time as metrics to Prometheus with granularity per test, with labels of files and pytest tags - use pushgate?
   - [ ] Send little traces to Tempo - What's a good small trace to send from the app or from server?
+  - [ ] Add git commit and branch to metrics.

 ### Phase 2: Backend
 - [x] Implement basic REST Server, using FastAPI with the following enpoints: